-Indicators and Examples in the Context of Daily Routines, Activities, and Play a.
-Finds out what is wanted or needed.

-- Says, "My building is not finished.
-It needs a ramp for my friend's truck." - Two children want to play with the red truck and look to see if there is another one on the shelf.

-b.
-Defines the problem.

-- Asks, "I'm cold, will you zip up my jacket?", when putting on their jacket. - Opens the paint container and notifies teacher that the paint has dried out.

-c.
-Brainstorms and chooses a solution to try.

-- Gets a wet paper towel and wipes the paint off, when child discovers paint on their pants. - Asks another child to hold their bike while putting on their helmet.

-d.
-Checks in to see if the solution worked.

-- Begins painting after adding water to the dried paint container. - Sends a marble down the new ramp to see if it lands in the bucket.
+- a.
+Finds out what is wanted or needed. - Says, "My building is not finished.
+It needs a ramp for my friend's truck." - Two children want to play with the red truck and look to see if there is another one on the shelf. - b.
+Defines the problem. - Asks, "I'm cold, will you zip up my jacket?", when putting on their jacket. - Opens the paint container and notifies teacher that the paint has dried out. - c.
+Brainstorms and chooses a solution to try. - Gets a wet paper towel and wipes the paint off, when child discovers paint on their pants. - Asks another child to hold their bike while putting on their helmet. - d.
+Checks in to see if the solution worked. - Begins painting after adding water to the dried paint container. - Sends a marble down the new ramp to see if it lands in the bucket.

-The integration page lists examples of strategies, activities, and experiences that an adult caregiver might offer to support the integration of Approaches to Learning, Language and Literacy, and Mathematics into the Science Standard.
+The integration section lists examples of strategies, activities, and experiences that an adult caregiver might offer to support the integration of Approaches to Learning, Language and Literacy, and Mathematics into the Approaches to Learning Standard.

-APPROACHES TO LEARNING STRAND 1: INITIATIVE AND CURIOSITY STRAND 1: INITIATIVE AND CURIOSITY Science - Approaches that are best integrated into Science.
+APPROACHES TO LEARNING INTEGRATION - STRAND 1: INITIA TIVE AND CURIOSITY Science - Approaches that are best integrated into Science.
 Language & Literacy - Approaches that are best integrated into Language & Literacy.
 Mathematics - Approaches that are best integrated into Mathematics.
-1. Pairs students to work on cooperative science activities.
+Pairs students to work on cooperative science activities.
 Children going on a nature walk are given a paper bag to collect materials and for older preschoolers a clipboard, paper, and pencil to draw with a partner what they observe.
-1. Reads a story and then asks open ended questions ("what do you think would happen if we write our own story?") to allow children to communicate their reasoning skills.
-1. Describes, "I have four cookies, but we have eight children.
+Reads a story and then asks open ended questions ("what do you think would happen if we write our own story?") to allow children to communicate their reasoning skills.
+Describes, "I have four cookies, but we have eight children.
 How are we going to solve this problem and make sure everyone gets an equal amount of the cookies?"
 Leaves materials out intentionally after an investigation so children can persist with further investigation on their own or in groups.
 2. Invites children to record the story and places it in the listening center after reading a familiar story; includes the book with the recording or have children illustrate their own book to add to the listening center.
 2. Explains, "You've worked a long time making a long line of car, person, car, person.
 You are making a pattern.
 What comes next in your pattern?"

-APPROACHES TO LEARNING STRAND 2: Attentiveness and Persistence STRAND 2: Attentiveness and Persistence Science - Approaches that are best integrated into Science.
+APPROACHES TO LEARNING INTEGRATION - STRAND 2: ATTEN TIVENESS AND PERSISTENCE Science - Approaches that are best integrated into Science.
 Language & Literacy - Approaches that are best integrated into Language & Literacy.
 Mathematics - Approaches that are best integrated into Mathematics.
-Models how to care for a class garden or individual seed/plant by watering and observing growth.
-Provides the children with story props (stick puppets, "clank can", felt board, story sticks) to encourage participation during read aloud time.
-1. Provides a variety of materials (e.g., keys, buttons, other recycled manipulative) and assists children to sort objects first by shape then by size.
+Models how to care for a class gardenor individual seed/plant by watering and observing growth.
+Provides the children with story props (stick puppets, "clank can",felt board, story sticks) to encourage participation during read aloud time.
+Provides a variety of materials (e.g., keys, buttons, other recycled manipulative) and assists children to sort objects first by shape then by size.
 2. Provides a variety of materials for children to use to build bridges or towers.
 Encourages children to persist and try new things if the bridges or towers fall or don't work.
 Asks questions like, "What would happen if you used a smaller block instead of the big block?"
-2. Provides a basket of magnet letters and name cards for children to find the letters of their name.
+Provides a basket of magnet letters and name cards for children to find the letters of their name.
 Displays attendance chart and the helper counts how many children are here today.